Manaslu Circuit Trek - 15 Days

 • Kathmandu offers opportunities before/after to see iconic sites and bazaars

-• Our qualified guides enrich your journey via support, safety, cultural insights
+• Our qualified guides enrich your journey via support, safety, and cultural insights

-• Witness dramatic landscapes from sub-tropical to arctic as you circle Manaslu massif
+• Witness dramatic landscapes from sub-tropical to arctic as you circle the Manaslu massif

 • Spot exotic wildlife like snow leopards, golden eagles, and musk deer on the trail